keep-network/website/src/pages/stake.md

   title: Why stake with Keep?
   cards:
     - title: Decentralized
-      body: A truly decentralized network.
+      body: Run a node in the Keep network and participate in a secure and decentralized network.
       icon:
         image: /images/decentralize.svg
         alt: Decentralized